-Ruffed lemurs spend all their lifetime up in the trees.
-Only very rarely they touch the ground.
+Ruffed lemurs spend all their life up in the trees.
+Only very rarely do they touch the ground.
 Even to reach edible stuff right above the earth, they prefer to hang upside down from a tree instead of jumping down.
-On branches they move on all fours, but are able to jump few meters.
+On branches, they move on all fours but are able to jump a few meters.
 Most black-and-white ruffed lemurs live in small family groups, but sometimes they even join larger, mixed groups of up to 16 individuals.
 Among the group, the females rule the roost: They decide where the group rests and where not, and generally may take the best places for food.
 Males lose a little out.

-Besides the famous ring-tailed lemurs, black-and-white ruffed lemurs are among the best researched lemurs of Madagascar.
+Besides the famous ring-tailed lemurs, black-and-white ruffed lemurs are among the best-researched lemurs of Madagascar.
 Among others, this is caused by the fact that keeping these lemurs in zoos is relatively easy and thus they have been bred in captivity for decades.
 The oldest known black-and-white ruffed lemur in captivity became 36 years old.
-In wilderness, lemurs will probably not reach this age, but may succeed an estimated age of 20 years.
+In the wilderness, lemurs will probably not reach this age but may succeed at an estimated age of 20 years.